Top Consumer Choice

 Ask about all possible debt relief options.
-Though your debt relief professional might suggest one course of action, you need to be aware of all your options.
-Make sure your representative is open with you about your options.
+Though your debt relief professional might suggest one course of action, you need to be aware of all your options because each option has its own pros and cons.
+Be sure to understand why the professional you work with makes a certain recommendation and ensure your representative is open with you about your options.

 It depends on if you choose debt settlement or debt consolidation.
 Debt settlement can lower your score but it does bounce back much faster than it would if you declared bankruptcy.
 If you opt for debt settlement, your debts will be marked as "settled" instead of "paid in full" on the credit report.
 If you decide to go with debt consolidation, there is usually an increase on your credit score as you pay off your debts.
 If you complete the entire program, your debts are paid in full.

-With debt settlement, you can usually pay off all of your debts within 24 to 48 months.
-With debt consolidation, it could be anywhere between 3 to 5 years.
+With debt settlement, you can usually pay off all of your debts within two and four years.
+With debt consolidation, it could be anywhere between three and five years.

 Yes, there are many do-it-yourself methods, but most people need help to navigate the complexities of debt relief strategy.
 Additionally, you may find savings on your own, but you are much more likely to cut a greater number of debts with the help of a debt relief expert.

 If a company is FTC compliant and accredited by professional organizations such as the AFCC, IAPDA, NFCC, etc., chances are it is a legitimate company.
 With these accreditations, companies are held to higher standards, and company employees receive additional levels of training in debt relief strategies, often leading to higher customer satisfaction.